vmware-archive/purser/README.md

 ## Getting Started

-Instructions to install and start using Kuber plugin.
+Instructions to install and start using Purser plugin.

 ### Prerequisites